 While all can be useful or important, don't fall for the flashy graphics, and always check prices elsewhere before booking.

-When we looked, Easyjet was offering single trip insurance on a trip to Naples for £14 per person for single trip bought separately, prices start at around £6 for an individual Europe policy.
+When we looked, Easyjet was offering single trip insurance on a trip to Berlin from £21 per person – for single trip bought separately, prices start at around £7 for an individual Europe policy.

-Like other budget airlines, Easyjet is pretty strict with its hand luggage policy in terms of the size of your bag its maximum allowed bag is no more than 56 x 45 x 25cm.
-But crucially there's no weight limit.
-As long as you can carry and stow it, you're good to go far better than the likes of Thomas Cook, which restricts hand luggage to a measly 6kg.
+Like other budget airlines, Easyjet is pretty strict with its hand luggage policy in terms of the size of your bag – the size limit is now just 45 x 36 x 20cm for free bags, and no more than 56 x 45 x 25cm if you pay to take a second larger bag.

-You do still have to contend with (what some may consider) a small bag but you may be able to squeeze in more than you think.
-Here are some general packing tips if you've got more you'd like to share, let us know in the forum.
+Easyjet also now has a weight limit of 15kg for each bag.
+But you may be able to squeeze in more than you think.
+Here are some general packing tips – if you've got more you'd like to share, let us know in the forum.

 You must carry liquids and gels in individual, 100ml-maximum containers.
-All containers must be in one transparent, 20 x 20cm, resealable bag.
+All containers must be in one transparent, 20cm x 20cm, resealable bag.

 You're allowed to carry more than one 100ml container, so you could, say, decant sunscreen into two 100ml bottles.
 See the Government's full regulations.

 You can usually stuff more into these than hard cases, as they have a little more give.
-They're also lighter to begin with, before you've packed so can be easy to get in and out of the cabin lockers.
+They're also lighter to begin with even before you've packed, so can be easy to get in and out of the cabin lockers.